Glossary » V » VWAP

 The Difference Between VWAP and a Simple Moving Average

-VWAP and a Simple Moving Average (SMA) may appear similar on a chart, but they are calculated differently and represent different results.
-VWAP considers both price and volume in its calculation, while SMA only incorporates price.
+Volume-Weighted Average Price and a Simple Moving Average (SMA) may appear similar on a chart, but they are calculated differently and represent different results. considers both price and volume in its calculation, while SMA only incorporates price.
 SMA is calculated by summing closing prices over a certain period and dividing the total by the number of periods.

 Limitations